The title "Theory of Complete Time and Relativity of Energy" was first published as a subtitle by the publication of the philosophical book "The

 interprets the existence of natural laws with an incipient and shorter interpretation, the need to maintain the whole world itself.
 It is

-founded in a first thought, containing the general concept of cyclic time and period, it inserts limits to change for all phenomena.
-The same
+founded on a first thought, which contains the general concept of cyclic time and period and introduces limits of change for all phenomena and

 interpretation more broadly interprets the natural laws as fundamental phenomena with minimum and maximum limits on their physical changes, and same limits everywhere in

 space and always in time.
-These limits (in time, length, speed, rate of change, amount of energy, etc.) are linked to the principle of
+These limits (on time, length, speed, rate of change, amount of energy, etc.) are linked to the principle of